Gxorge/Gxorge/README.md

 ### Hey, hey! 👋

 I'm Gabriella!
-I enjoy coding a wide varaity of things, mainly Minecraft plugin, however I also like to try to code Among Us mods and Beat Saber mods!
+I enjoy coding a wide varaity of things, mainly Minecraft plugins, however I also like to try to code Among Us mods and Beat Saber mods!

 Here is some fun info!